allefeld/htcondor-matlab/README.md

 that tracks progress within these units, giving a more fine-grained overview.
 The output of `condorMonitorCluster` has tabular form with the following
 structure:
-– The first column shows the job ID.
-Jobs with error messages are marked with an asterisk, `*`.
+– The first column shows the job number `###`, starting from 000.
 – The second column shows the last primary message.
 – The third column shows the last secondary message since the last primary message.
+– In the fourth column, jobs with error messages are marked with an asterisk, `*`.
+– The fifth column shows the HTCondor job identifier in the form ClusterId.ProcId.
-– The fourth column shows the last entry from the HTCondor log (excluding ‘image resize’ messages).
+– The sixth column shows the last entry from the HTCondor log, excluding ‘image resize’ messages.

 The information is presented as text in the Command Window, or the terminal window if Matlab is used without GUI.
 This has the advantage that